 CORPORATE RECRUITER, TECHNOLOGY AND ENGINEERING

 In phone screens and interviews, preparation is what I notice first.
-A great piece of advice that may seem a bit odd is to research your interviewers.
+Be on time, prepared, and ready to go.
+If it’s a virtual meeting, do a trial run before anyone else logs on so you know there are no connection issues.
+A piece of advice that I always give to prospective candidates is to research your interviewers.
 Taking some time before an interview to look at each interviewer’s LinkedIn can help you to develop questions for them, which will help you to stand out from other candidates.
 Interviewers always appreciate a follow-up from candidates as well.
 It shows a great personal touch, which goes a long way in the interview process.

-When answering interview questions, it is so important to let your experiences shine through.
+When answering interview questions, it’s critical to let your experiences shine through.
 You should always answer questions with personal experiences to help contextualize your industry knowledge.
 This can both let the interviewer know that you have relevant job experience and give them a feel for how you handle specific situations.
-Relaxing into your experience and your personality lets both the interviewer and the candidate enjoy the process.
+Plus, it gives you a chance to brag about your past achievements while answering their questions, which is a win-win.
 Good luck in your search!